Tesshuuuu/domain-randomization-l4dc2025/README.md

-# pendulum-domain-randomization
+# Domain Randomization for Linear Quadratic Regulators

-This repository contains implementation of planning algorithms under uncertainty for the inverted pendulum problem, including:
+This repository contains implementation of planning algorithms under uncertainty for the linear systema and inverted pendulum problem, including:
 - Certainty Equivalent Control
 - Domain Randomization